 Saint Paul’s Church Cemetery is five acres in size and has roughly 9,000 graves, with the earliest dating back to 1704.
 It is one of the oldest cemeteries in the United States.
 If you take a Ranger-guided tour of the church, a tour of the cemetery is included.
 If you can’t make a tour, you can walk around the cemetery on your own.
-A brochure for a self-guided tour is available in the Visitor Center.
-This points out the graves worth seeing and tells a little about the person now residing six feet below.
-There are no famous people buried in the cemetery, but the personal stories are interesting none-the-less.
+A brochure that lists the important graves and tells a little about the people currently residing six feet below is available in the Visitor Center.
+There are no famous people buried here, but the personal stories are interesting nonetheless.

-The oldest tombstone belongs to Richard Shute, though only the initials RS are on the stone.
+The oldest known grave belongs to Richard Shute, though only the initials RS are on his tombstone.
 At the time, there were so few residents in Eastchester that initials were sufficient to identify a grave.
-The tombstone for Shute is now in the Visitor Center along with some other very early markers so that they won’t be stolen.
+The original tombstone for Shute is now in the Visitor Center along with some other very early markers so that they won’t be stolen.
 The actual graves are marked with reproduction tombstones.

-During the Battle of Pell’s Point, Hessian troops—German mercenaries hired by the British to fight the Americans—used Saint Paul’s Church as a hospital.
-Those who died were buried in a sand pit that was being used to provide sand for the production of mortar, for the church was under construction when the war broke out.
+During the American Revolution’s Battle of Pell’s Point, Hessian troops—German soldiers leased to the British by the German government to fight the Americans—used Saint Paul’s Church as a hospital after the battle.
+Those who died during this time were buried in a pit that was being used to provide sand for the production of mortar, for the church was under construction when the war broke out.
 Years later when digging new graves, five Hessian bodies were discovered.
 A tombstone and plaque now mark the spot.

 There are some burial vaults in the cemetery as well.
 The Fowler Family has one, and if you take a look from the side, you can see that the vault extends above ground and is covered with grass.